 And then there are the "milestone" ROCD triggers---holidays, anniversaries, birthdays.
 "If I take her out on Valentines Day I'll be stuck with her forever."
 "If I give him a gift on his birthday I'll be misleading him."
 "If she doesn't kiss me under the mistletoe that means we're not a match."
 And, "obviously if he forgot, he must have someone else on his mind."
 Ironically, it's exactly on these special moments that ROCD sufferers can break up an otherwise perfectly compatible relationship.

 The anxiety of ROCD becomes a self fulfilling prophecy, dampens arousal, and fuels even more doubts, according to specialist Dr. Steven Brodsky who treats it.
 (Read more...)

 Are you ready to get off the emotional roller coaster of anxiety?
 Do you want to finally break free of the vicious cycle of reassurance and doubt?
 Do you want to find out if your hot and cold feelings a genuine couples issue, jealousy, commitment phobia, or really ROCD?
 Are you finally ready to have love in your life?
 Get to the bottom of it and email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel you're ready to start, you can make an appointment online now or call 212-726-2390.
-Virtual teletherapy or in-person sessions are available nationwide.
+Virtual teletherapy or in-person sessions are available nationwide in 34 states.
 We're everywhere you are!